spotify/helios/docs/authentication.md

 flag.
 This flag both enables authentication and configures the authentication scheme to be used.

-Authentication can be restricted to only apply to a certain client version and above, to allow for rolling out the authentication requirement slowly across a Helios installation.
+Authentication can be restricted to only apply to clients at or above a specific version, to allow for rolling out the authentication requirement slowly across a Helios installation.
 This is controlled with the `--auth-minimum-version VERSION` argument when starting the master (where `VERSION` is a Helios version string like `0.8.500`).
 If not set,